45+ Grants for School Field Trips in 2026: The Ultimate Funding Guide for Teachers

 For Title I schools, this cost is often a deal-breaker.
 But here is the secret: There are millions of dollars in “Field Trip Grants” sitting unclaimed every year.

-From national retailers like Target (now shifting focus) to niche scientific foundations, organizations want to pay for your students to leave the classroom.
+From national retailers to niche scientific foundations, organizations want to pay for your students to leave the classroom.

 This is not just a list of links.
-This is a strategic guide designed for educators.
+This is a strategic guide designed for educators and PTA members.
 We will cover:

 1. The “Big Three” National Grants (That everyone should apply for).